dfilan/dfilan.github.io/_posts/2026-05-26-magnifica-humanitas.markdown

 ### Studies indicate Pangram works pretty well

 To my knowledge, when Pangram has been studied in the academic literature, it has held up pretty well.
 [Jabarian and Imas](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5407424) indicate that it achieves a false positive rate of approximately 0, while having a true negative rate of under 5%.
 Perhaps more relevantly, [Puccetti, Pedrotti, and Esuli](https://ceur-ws.org/Vol-4195/59.pdf) tested a variety of methods on detecting AI-written Italian text.
 They found that Pangram performed quite well, achieving a literally 0% false positive rate and a true negative rate of around 28%.
+(Thank you [Max Spero](https://x.com/max_spero_/status/2059130453496660247), who works at Pangram Labs, for bringing this latter paper to my attention)

 ### When I play around with Pangram, it works pretty well